-This website supports the Maryland programs of FIRST, a non-profit organization founded by inventor Dean Kamen.
+This website supports the Maryland programs of FIRST, a worldwide non-profit organization based in New Hampshire.
 FIRST uses robotics and exciting sports-like competitions to help students develop the skills needed to compete in the technology-driven global economy.

 But there's much more to FIRST than the robots.
 FIRST cultivates skills in communication, marketing, program management, fundraising, team building, leadership and more.
 FIRST celebrates young men and women working smart in science and technology, and paves the way for future academic and career success.